seapagan/mkdocs-run-shell-cmd-plugin/docs/index.md

     file, so they are not run unless you build, serve or publish the site.
-If you are using a CI/CD pipeline to generate your docs, you should be aware that some standard commands may be missing or blocked, and the CI will probably hang.
+If you are using a CI/CD pipeline to generate your docs, you should be aware that some standard commands may be missing or blocked, and the CI will probably hang due to waiting for input.
 Generating the docs on a local machine and then pushing them up to your hosting is probably a better idea.

 ## Installation